matthewrstone/boltshop/guide/working-with-bolt/what-can-i-do.md

 Bolt also has the ability to upload files and other items that we will cover throughout the course.
 To upload a file, run

     bolt file upload <source> <destination> --targets <target_name(s)>

+## Wrap Up

+Bolt can do a lot of things.
+From simple commands to advanced workflows and everything in between.
+We looked at the basic command structure and syntax and are now ready to move into learning about what we'll be doing with those commands.